 - In prior years, Chambers USA has noted Bruce Wexler demonstrates significant experience in complex patent disputes before the courts and the PTAB.
 Clients report: "He brings a certain calm to situations, acting as a voice of reason and reassurance," further adding: "He is incredibly intelligent and has a wealth of knowledge and experience."

-- Mr. Wexler is ranked as one of the world’s leading patent practitioners by The Intellectual Asset Management’s IAM Patent 1000 (2020) and has been referred to as a "wonderfully gifted lawyer" who "is phenomenally prepared- there is nobody better at digging into the facts.
+- Mr. Wexler is ranked as one of the world’s leading patent practitioners by The Intellectual Asset Management’s IAM Patent 1000 (2021) and has been referred to as a "wonderfully gifted lawyer" who "is phenomenally prepared- there is nobody better at digging into the facts.
 He is a big picture thinker with excellent presentation skills."
-Recognized as an "awesomely effective trial lawyer" who operates "at a championship level" for clients, Mr. Wexler is a 2020 IAM Global Leader and ranked in the Gold band identifying him as the "crème de la crème" for Litigation by reputation and work on the most high-profile, big-ticket work from the most demanding of clients.
-According to IAM, Mr. Wexler "takes a robust yet reasonable approach to litigation" and is noted by source as "performing at his best in highly charged contentious scenarios."
+Recognized as an "awesomely effective trial lawyer" who operates "at a championship level" for clients, Mr. Wexler is a 2022 IAM Global Leader and ranked in the Gold band identifying him as the "crème de la crème" for Litigation by reputation and work on the most high-profile, big-ticket work from the most demanding of clients.
+According to IAM, Mr. Wexler "the value of his leadership cannot be overstated in the context of big-ticket litigation, which is why he is highly prized by some of the largest drug companies in the world."
 Mr. Wexler has additionally been recognized in the IAM250 leading New York IP Litigators report as a "really strong substantive lawyer."

 - Mr. Wexler led his practice to win the LMG Life Sciences’ Hatch Waxman Litigation Firm of the Year-Branded award both in 2020 and 2018.
 He is recognized as a 2020 Life Sciences Star and shortlisted for Litigator of the Year.
 Previously, Mr. Wexler was named one of the "preeminent litigators in the industry" by LMG Life Sciences Guide and has been a Life Science nominee for Litigator of the Year recognized as General Patent Litigator of the Year – New York, and his representation of Eli Lilly was also honored by LMG as Hatch-Waxman Impact Case of the Year in 2016.